Abdul Abulbul Amir: Variant names

 The names of the principal characters have been transcribed in a variety of ways in different versions of the lyrics.
 The title character's last name appears as both "Ameer" and "Amir", and the syllable break between his first and middle names varies from version to version (originally "Abdulla Bulbul", as seen below, but often rendered as "Abdul Abulbul").

 His Russian opponent's name has been more drastically modified over time.
 First given as "Ivan Potschjinski Skidar", the character is perhaps best known today as "Ivan Skavinsky Skivar", with considerable variation in the spelling of both the middle and last names.

 Lyrics

 A great many versions of the lyrics exist, with the names of the principal characters spelled in a variety of ways.
 The following, presented by French's biographer James N. Healy, appears to be the most authoritative available text.
 According to Healy, French sold his rights in the song for five pounds while failing to register his copyright to it, and subsequently discovered that a London publisher had produced an altered and unauthorized version which failed to identify French as the author.

-Abdulla Bulbul Ameer

-Abdullah Bul Bul Ameer

-Various versions varied to a greater or lesser degree from French's original.
-For instance, the lyric in the 1896 New Harvard Songbook makes several changes including the names of the principals: